Achievable logoAchievable logo

 Lesson Summary

-Offer and acceptance require an unconditional agreement.
-The applicant offers by completing an application, which the insurer can accept as is or propose changes.
 Legal capacity means both parties must be able to enter into a contract.
-The contract’s purpose must also be legal, not against public policy.
-An insurable interest must exist between the applicant/owner and the insured for a valid contract.
+The contract’s purpose must also be legal and not against public policy.
+A valid insurance contract must establish an insurable interest between the applicant/owner and the insured.

 • Insurance contracts have unique features: